tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 Then she made me her favorite recipe for nerves.
 She made it with hot water, lemon, sugar, and a few drops of something dark from a little glass bottle she kept on the shelf above the stove.
 It tasted sweet at first, then bitter, then floral.

 “Only a little,” she said, tapping the rim of the mug with one fingernail.
-“It helps people listen.”
+“It helps you listen.”

 I always thought she meant it helped me listen.
 To my breathing, maybe, to instructions, to my own common sense.